docs

 ** Windows **

-In the cloud disk list page of the console, select the cloud disk that needs to be expanded and unmount it.
-The status of the cloud disk will change from "Mounted" to "Available".
+Select the cloud hard drive that needs to be expanded on the cloud hard drive list page of the console and unmount it.
+At this time, the status of the cloud hard drive will change from "Mounted" to "Available".

 2. Console Operation

-Local Disk Shrink
+Local Disk Shrinking

 1. Delete Local Disk